SSH Sandboxes Configuration Guide

 Server Setup

-- Working directory: Ensure the working directory has sufficient disk space and proper permissions
+Working directory: Ensure the working directory has sufficient disk space and proper permissions.
+You can also preload the repositories in this directory for faster load time.
+For instance, if you specific working directory as:

 Performance